 Office: SIPA 420

 Dr. Zwingel received her Ph.
 D. in Political Science from Ruhr University Bochum, Germany, and an M.A. in Politics and Sociology from Hamburg University, Germany.
-Before joining the Department of Politics and International Relations at FIU in 2014, she worked as Associate Professor of Politics at the State University of New York in Potsdam, NY.
+Before joining the department of Politics and International Relations at FIU in 2014, she worked as Associate Professor of Politics at the State University of New York in Potsdam, NY.

-Publications in her fields of expertise include journal articles (e.g. "How Do Norms Travel?
-Theorizing International Women’s Rights In Transnational Perspective”, International Studies Quarterly, Vol. 56, 2012) and co-edited volumes (with Elisabeth Prügl and Gülay Caglar: Feminist Strategies in International Governance, Routledge, 2013).
+Publications in her fields of expertise include journal articles (e.g., “How Do Norms Travel?
+Theorizing International Women’s Rights in Transnational Perspective”, International Studies Quarterly, Vol. 56, 2012), book chapters (e.g., “Gender equality norms in international governance – actors, contexts, meanings”, in Engberg-Pedersen, Lars, Fejerskov, Adam M., and Cold-Ravnkilde, Signe Marie (eds.): Rethinking gender equality in global governance.
+The delusion of norm diffusion, London: Palgrave Macmillan, 2019) and co-edited volumes (with Elisabeth Prügl and Gülay Caglar: Feminist Strategies in International Governance, Routledge, 2013).
 In 2016, she published a monograph titled “Translating International Women’s Rights: The CEDAW Convention in Context” (with Palgrave Macmillan).
-The focus of this book is on the diverse connections between internationally codified women’s rights and real-life contexts as well as on the agency that is necessary to integrate rights into women's lives.
-For a complete list of publications please see her CV.
+It analyzes the global discourse on women’s rights norms as well as transnationally connected actors that use these norms to strengthen their claims for gender equality domestically.
+Following the book, Dr. Zwingel has been compiling an online bibliography that traces the impact of CEDAW around the world – check it out!
+For a complete list of publications, please see her CV.